 Saugatuck has been a magnet for artists for over a century.
 There are lots of galleries and studios in the area offering every kind of art imaginable.
 You can also visit Oxbow, the summer art school of the Art Institute of Chicago.
 Check out their Friday Night Open Houses and art auctions.
 Oxbow’s beautiful rustic setting and rich history is worth a trip in itself.
 Ask someone to show you the trail to Crow’s Nest, the views are spectacular!

 West Michigan is second only to California in the variety of crops grown.
 You can experience this wealth of riches at country farm stands and downtown shops.
 Try Michigan jams at American Spoon, fresh chevre at Evergreen Lane Creamery and Seedy Salt Bread from Salt of the Earth.
 In the Summer, there’s a Green Market at The Saugatuck Center for the Arts where the freshest fruits and vegetables are available.
-Head down to Earl’s on Blue Star Highway and pick some quarts of strawberries, raspberries or blueberries.

 THE SAUGATUCK CENTER FOR THE ARTS